iamipheco/Javascript_Week_One_Lesson_One_Anyaefiena_Ifechukwu/README.md

-## This repository contains the code for my Javascript codes.
+# This repository contains the code for my Javascript codes and Syntax.
--

 ## Files
 - index.html This is the main page of the website.
 It contains information about the website.